AliNoor1/BuildIt/CONTRIBUTING.md

 # Contibuting

 This document should serve as a guideline for contributing to this repository and also serve as a basic git tutorial.
 This will provide the team with a single source for all the commonly use git commands.
+This is document is a work in progess, some things maybe redundant but I'll clean it up as the project progresses.

 As a team we should probably discuss how we want the workflow to be but the most important thing is that we do not do any actual *work* on the `master` branch.
 Once the project grows in complexity we will want `master` to always be a working release of the webpage and only merge changes into `master` when they are fully functional.